Atindrah-hari/Tartanmon---Pokemon-CV/README.md

 Use Move #2: Form a finger triangle using thumb and index fingers Use Move #3: Kamehameha, palms facing camera (curve fingers, wrists on top of each other, open hands) Use Move #4: Hand butterfly, cross left + right hand, back of hand facing camera

+Here is a video of a demo game my collegaue (Caroline Swanton) created:https://youtu.be/iQ0R6mnqGFc